3 Key Questions When You First Meet the Doctor

 Building Independence: Let Your Child Grow

-As parents, we need to let our children with disabilities become more independent.
+As parents, we need to let our children with different abilities become more independent.
 A parent who’s been there offers advice.

 Choices After Your Child Leaves ECI